solliancenet/microsoft-postgresql-developer-guide/03_GettingStarted/samples/03_00-2_Connect_Query_Azure_CLI.md

     DELETE FROM products WHERE name = 'orange';
     ```

-4. Run the `SELECT` statement again to verify the `orange` product was deleted.
+4. Run the `SELECT` statement again to verify the `orange` product is deleted.

     ```sql
     SELECT * FROM products;